GLBRC/delila/README.md

   then create empty files named l2, l3, catalp    ( touch l2 l3 catalp )

+pascal version

 run:  src/catal -f sample.csv
 you should see output something like this:

  catal 9.64 2020/07/10 10:20:57